 Embryo Transfer is the act of removing a 6-8 day embryo from the uterus of a donor mare and transferring that embryo into the uterus of a recipient mare.
-This process requires that mares are cycled in parallel so that hormonal levels are consistent in both mares.
-Donor mares can be as young as 3 years of age.
 Our staff members are experienced in transferring embryos and have been doing so for over 15 years.

 Our pregnancy rate for transferred embryos is 80-85%.

 The benefits of embryo transfer are well known.
 Valuable mares can produce multiple embryos in one season.
 Performance mares can continue competing and transfers can be done around their show career.
 Fertility of older mares may be impaired, reducing the chances of getting in foal.
 Embryo transfer is often used to produce foals from these mares and allow the genetic potential of the mares to be continued.
 Mares unable to carry their own foals to term (for various reasons: such as lameness, cervical tears, systemic health conditions that preclude pregnancy) are also good candidates for embryo transfer.
 Embryo transfer can be used on mares late in the season so the next year the mare can be bred earlier.
 Embryos can be recovered from mares with uterine based infertility issues.
 Additionally, embryos can be frozen and shipped over-seas allowing horse owners to reach new markets around the world.